EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 ### Sept 24, 2018

-Emi sends us to partial automation, she'd already worked out with a then-secret-and-possibly-dangerous knitr function knitr:::knit_code$get(), and even blo[gged ab](https://emitanaka.rbind.io/post/knitr-knitr-code/)out days before: h.he quoted Yihui Xie in her post:
+Emi sends us to partial automation, she'd already worked out with a then-secret-and-possibly-dangerous knitr function knitr:::knit_code$get(), and even [blogged](https://emitanaka.rbind.io/post/knitr-knitr-code/) about days before.

+She quoted Yihui Xie in her post:

 > There was only one thing upon which I hesitated when deciding whether I should give users the access.
 That is knitr:::knit_code.
 Here the triple-colon is obviously a danger sign.
 When you can even modify the content of a code chunk, I have no idea what can happen.
 Evil or creative?
 I’ll leave it to you to think about.